JiangRenDevOps/DevOpsLectureNotes/WK9_CMS_Logging_Monitoring/README.md

 ../terraform.sh apply
 ```

+# To batch execute

+execute `../setup_all.sh`

+# To batch destroy

+execute `../cleanup_all.sh` and remove the s3 bucket: s3-terraform-state-storage-*

-# To distroy
+# To check failure in a host

-cd to individual folder and use `../terraform.sh destroy` to execute.
+ssh to the host and execute `cat /var/log/cloud-init-output.log`